-The 2021 Stock Incentive Plan (the "2021 Plan") provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
-The number of shares of common stock that may be issued under the 2021 Plan is 6,000,000 shares of common stock; plus up to the sum of 456,334 shares remaining available for grant under the 2014 Stock Incentive Plan (the "2014 Plan") as of immediately prior to the effective date of the 2021 Plan and 9,766,336 shares subject to awards granted under the 2014 Plan or the Company's 2006 Stock Incentive Plan (the "2006 Plan"), which awards expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right (subject to certain limitations).
-As of March 31, 2022, 2,622,985 shares remained available for issuance under the 2021 Plan.
+The 2021 Stock Incentive Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units ("RSUs"), stock appreciation rights and other stock-based awards.
+Upon its adoption, the number of shares of common stock authorized for issuance under the 2021 Stock Incentive Plan equaled the total of 6,000,000 shares of common stock plus up to the sum of 456,334 shares remaining available for grant under the 2014 Stock Incentive Plan (the "2014 Plan") as of immediately prior to the effective date of the 2021 Plan and 9,766,336 shares subject to awards granted under the 2014 Plan or the Company's 2006 Stock Incentive Plan, which awards expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right (subject to certain limitations).